|

 A:

-Patients must obtain Plan B OTC at the pharmacy counter; it will
+At present, patients may obtain Plan B OTC at the pharmacy counter; it can also

-B OTC will not be available in places that do not have a licensed
+B OTC may not be available in places that do not have a licensed

 pharmacist or prescriber at the facility (i.e. gas stations,